TL;DR

 Colorado Auto Insurance Laws

 If a crash occurs, the policy held by the vehicle’s owner is considered the primary coverage for any damages or injuries caused by that vehicle.
 This includes situations where someone else is driving the car with the owner’s permission.
+Liability insurance, for example, protects against bodily harm and property damage to others.
 But if the driver has their own insurance policy that covers them in any car they drive (like personal insurance), that may act as secondary coverage if the owner’s policy limits are exceeded.

 For example, if you lend your car to a friend and they crash into another vehicle or pedestrian, your insurance policy would likely cover the damages and liabilities up to your policy limits.
 If your friend has their own insurance policy that clearly covers them while driving other people’s cars (also known as “non-owner car insurance”), their policy could potentially act as secondary coverage.
 This would be important if the damages exceed the limits of your policy or if there are any exclusions in your policy that their coverage can address.